 To use a recognised learner logbook app from a third party provider, you must be at least 16 years old and hold a valid Queensland learner licence.
 The Department of Transport and Main Roads is not responsible for the operation of third party learner logbook apps.
-It is the duty of the third party provider to maintain functionality of the app and secure personal data.
+It is the duty of the third party provider to maintain the functionality of the app and secure personal data.
 You will need to contact the app provider if you have any questions or concerns regarding the app.

 Previous driving experience